Go to the About Us section

 Faculty of Health and Life Sciences

-I am a lecturer in Cell Bilogy and a member of the plant biology group.
+I am a senior lecturer in Cell Bilogy and a member of the plant biology group.
 My research focuses on the nuclear envelope in plants.
 I first became interested in this research area during my PhD studies (2005-2008) in the lab of Prof David Evans.
 Previous to this I completed my BSc in Cell and Human Biology here at Oxford Brookes University.

 In eukaryotic cells the genetic material is surrounded by a membrane system called the nuclear envelope (NE).
 In plants, this membrane is poorly understood in terms of how it functions and what it consists of.
 My research focuses on studying protein components of the plant NE.
 During my PhD studies I identified two such proteins – the Sad1/Unc84 (SUN) domain proteins.
 I’m using cell and molecular biology techniques, biochemistry as well as microscopy to characterise the plant SUN proteins.
 This includes finding out what other proteins the SUNs bind to and what functions they have during cell division.